rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 Additional documentation on this setup can be found in the [Setting up AWS Systems Manager for EC2 instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up-ec2.html).

-### IAM Permissions Setup for Process Automation
+### IAM Permissions Setup for Runbook Automation

-In order for Process Automation to communicate with remote EC2 instances using SSM, it needs to have permissions to send commands to the SSM service.
+In order for Runbook Automation to communicate with remote EC2 instances using SSM, it needs to have permissions to send commands to the SSM service.
-Amazon provides a prebuilt IAM Policy, **AmazonSSMAutomationRole** that can be used for providing the SSM permissions to Process Automation's IAM Role.
+Amazon provides a prebuilt IAM Policy, **AmazonSSMAutomationRole** that can be used for providing the SSM permissions to Runbook Automation's IAM Role.
 However, it is recommended to **only use this role for testing** as it has fairly broad permissions.

 Here are steps to use a more secure permissions set: